+Cannabinoid-based medication has the potential to provide an alternative treatment for chronic pain.
 The usual treatment for chronic pain is prescription opioids, but these drugs can have serious side effects, including physical dependence.
 The epidemic of opioid addiction has become a global crisis, with a high mortality and growing number of people being treated for dependence on painkillers.
 The rate of accidental deaths due to opioids has doubled for Australians aged 35 to 44 since 2007, with more than two-thirds of these deaths due to pharmaceutical opioids3.

 Zelira Therapeutics successfully completed a Phase 1 dose escalation trial in chronic pain patients.
 Partnering with the prestigious St Vincent’s Hospital, Melbourne in conjunction with Emerald Clinics in Perth, the clinical trial investigated the use of cannabinoid medications to help patients who are dependent on high doses of opioids to manage their chronic pain.

 Clinical trial results indicated that treatment was well tolerated with no serious adverse effects and there was a dose – responsive improvement in subjective measures of pain, stress, anxiety and depression.